The Peddars Way

 Autumn is also another popular time to walk the Peddars Way, when the children have gone back to school and Norfolk becomes a little quieter!
 The woodland colours are beginning to change and the weather is usually quite good!

 Any time is a good time!
 And if you want to walk out of the walking season, we can organise your walking holiday for you.
 The B&B’s and pubs don’t shut, and neither do we!
-It's obviously a bit muddier in the winter months though!
+It's obviously a bit muddier in the winter months though, and it obviously gets darker quicker!

 The History of the Peddars Way